Cheryl husband wins privacy damages

 He added that the publishers now accepted that the article amounted to an unjustified intrusion into Mr Fernandez-Versini's private and family life, had apologised and agreed to pay him damages and contribute to his legal costs.

-Neither Mr Fernandez-Versini nor X Factor star Cheryl were at the hearing.
+Neither Mr Fernandez-Versini nor his wife were at the hearing.